 Of course, every failure can't be prevented from happening, but prioritizing routine attraction maintenance will go a long way in making sure corrective maintenance issues are few and far between.
-It's important to note that having a special savings account that you incrementally put money into is a key part of preventing or being able to deal will emergencies like this.
+Set a goal for a specified amount of money that would help you during an unexpected time of crisis.

 If you search online, you can find a forum or message board for almost anything.
 Ask your fellow FEC operators how they handle their attraction maintenance.
 They may have some valuable input from their experiences and save you from learning things the hard way!

 FEC Operators is a Facebook group made up of over 1,800 experts in the family entertainment center industry with all kinds of experience.
 We, at Party Center Software, also have our Party Center Community group on Facebook with over 800 members who are actively helping each other with common FEC questions every day.
 Request to join these groups and your business—and customers—will thank you!

 Leave a Comment, We'd Love to Hear Your Thoughts!